UK's FSA steps up fight against mis-selling

 The aim of the FSA’s mandatory scheme, which it is enforcing despite opposition in a consultation launched in April, is to put investors back where they were had they not received unsuitable advice.

-Sales totaled 470 million pounds to the two Arch cru funds before they were suspended in March 2009.
+Sales totalled 470 million pounds to the two Arch cru funds before they were suspended in March 2009.

 The FSA said 90 percent of the sales were “unsuitable” and that compensation would likely end up being around 20 to 40 million pounds from the scheme as not all customers will reply.